People who suffer from anxiety often choose herbal treatments over prescribed medications.

-Chamomile is a very fine herb that looks similar to daisy and has been used to treat stress, anxiety, stomach issues, fever, and other illnesses for centuries!
+Chamomile is a very fine herb that looks similar to a daisy and has been used to treat stress, anxiety, stomach issues, fever, and other illnesses for centuries!

-Chamomile can interact with certain drugs so, if you want to take this herb, I do recommend you to consult your doctor first.
+Chamomile can interact with certain drugs so, if you want to take this herb, I do recommend you consult your doctor first.

-4) Lemon Balm
+4. Lemon Balm

-It is advised not to use it before any activity that requires alertness and concentration and I recommend using it on the weekend or days when you are not supposed to do anything special.
+It is advised not to use it before any activity that requires alertness and concentration and I recommend using it on the weekend or on days when you are not supposed to do anything special.